shellscape/OctoGerrit/USING.md

+## Using OctoGerrit with Gerrit Themes

+The OctoGerrit Theme files are located in `dist/theme` for each release.
+Using those files, follow [the instructions here](https://gerrit-review.googlesource.com/Documentation/config-themes.html).

+If you're not a Gerrit admin and/or can't update your local Gerrit install, you can opt to use Browser Extensions to use the theme.

 ## Using OctoGerrit with Browser Extensions

 If you're unable to apply a theme to Gerrit, you can always use browser extensions